Our Tour Experiences in Ireland

-Our small-group tours redefine exploring the island of Ireland, blending the freedom of independent travel with the convenience of choosing your optional activities.
+Our small-group tours offer a new way to explore the island of Ireland.
+They combine the independence of solo travel with the convenience of choosing your own optional activities.

-We’ve curated a list of unmissable activities for you, and in places where fantastic choices abound, we’ve entrusted the ultimate decision to you.
+We’ve carefully curated a list of must-do experiences, and in destinations where great options abound, the final choice is entirely up to you.

-Every Irish Experience tour offers flexibility and you also have the freedom to select your evening meals and lunches.
+Each Irish Experience tour provides flexibility, allowing you to personalize your trip by selecting your evening meals and lunches.

 Over 650 km2 (160,000 acres) of Ireland is covered in national parks, forest areas and reserves.
 Our 6 national parks contain an amazing variety of unspoiled landscape and vegetation.
 Irish Experience Tours explore and stay in, or right next to, no fewer than 5 national parks…